Systems Applications Products audit: Data integrity issues

 Because SAP integrates data from legacy systems it is important to ensure that the mapping of the interaction between the legacy systems and SAP is thorough and complete.
 Without that, any data received from SAP would be suspect.
 It is also important that proper backups of the database be maintained along with an up-to-date and practiced disaster recovery plan to ensure continuity after a disaster.
 A thorough review of these plans along with the mapping of system interfaces will be important in this phase of the audit.
-However, because all SAP data are stored on inter-related tables users with certain security can change them.
+However, because all SAP data are stored on inter-related tables, users with certain security can change them.
 The output must be verified to ensure accuracy.
-SAP does provide some basic audit programs to assist with the review of data to ensure that it is processing properly.
+SAP provides some basic audit programs to assist with the review of data to ensure that it is processing properly.
 It is also customizable so that a user can create a program to audit a specific function.

 The monitoring of change management, the moving of updates to the system from the development stage is one of the key elements of this particular concern.
 Because of this, review of the process of review and pull through to production needs to be a high priority.

 Controls

 Controls around the system need to be reviewed, especially around the accounts payable and accounts receivable sub ledgers.
 Auditors must perform or review reconciliations between SAP and external information such as bank reconciliation and A/P statement reconciliation.
 They must review cost center and responsibility accounting, management review and budgetary control and the route of authorization for non-routine transactions.

 The audit review should include a review of validation of data that is input in certain transactions, the design of ABAP statements and their authority checks matching documents prior to closing.
 Also, with regard to the master file control there must be an independent review of master file changes and creation of transactional responsibilities to identify any redundant master files.

-When it comes to data integrity the primary concerns are the integration of data from the legacy systems and then ensuring that data being input into the system for processing has been properly approved and is accompanied by the proper documentation.
-Through reviewing these aspects of the processing from implementation through to production you can gain reasonable confidence that the controls surrounding the data are sufficient and that the data are likely free of material error.
-The use of the built in audit functions will greatly assist with this process and the ability to create your own audit programs will allow you to customize the work to the company you are working with.
+When it comes to data integrity, the primary concerns are the integration of data from legacy systems as well as ensuring that the data being inputted into the system for processing has been properly approved and accompanied by proper documentation.
+Through reviewing these aspects of processing, from implementation through to production, one can be reasonably confident that the controls surrounding the data are sufficient and that the data is likely to be free of material error.
+The use of built-in audit functions can assist with this process, and the additional ability for one to create their own audit programs can allow them to customize the work specifically for the relevant company.